 Prior to her service with the Commonwealth, Anne was founding Executive Director of MIT OpenCourseWare, MIT’s internationally acclaimed initiative to publish the teaching materials for their entire curriculum openly and freely over the Internet.
 She was the founding Chair of the OCWConsortium, an international organization comprising 300 universities around the world working together to share educational materials.
 Anne’s career started in systems support and marketing at AT&T.

 Anne has been recognized for her IT leadership accomplishments.
 In 2017, she was named to the CIO Hall of Fame, a special career recognition bestowed upon outstanding CIOs whose work has shown both creative vision and practical leadership in information technology.
 Anne was also awarded CIO of the Year in 2015 by the Boston Business Journal/Boston CIO Leadership Association.
 In 2014, she was recognized by The Center for Digital Education as one of the Top 30 Technologists, Transformers & Trailblazers.
 In 2009, she was a finalist for CIO of the Year Award given by the Massachusetts Technology Leadership Council.
 Massachusetts Governor Deval Patrick selected her as the sole Massachusetts state government nominee for the National Leadership in Public Service Award.
 In 2010, she was selected as one of the Top 25 Doers, Dreamers and Drivers by Government Technology.

 Anne serves on several civic, charitable, and professional boards and committees.
 She sits on the board of the Massachusetts Green High-Performance Computing Center, an innovative research computing center in Holyoke, Mass.
+She also sits on the board of Henry Schein, a worldwide distributor of health care products.
 She has served on IT advisory boards at MIT, Princeton and Dartmouth.
 Anne was also instrumental in the early formation of edX, a joint venture with MIT to expand access to education through open, online courses.